tedweb/note-taker/README.md

 ##### *Tired of navigating various apps, browsers and tabs just to locate that one note you need to add a comment to?*

-In today's work-from-anywhere world, keeping everything organized is a challenge.
-Scribe works to simplify one aspect of your everyday work life... your notes.
+In today's work-from-anywhere world, keeping everything organized can be a challenge.
+Scribe works to simplify one aspect of your everyday work life... your daily notes.
 You take them.
 You need them.
 Let's organize them!
 Scribe follows the '*Less Is More*' mentality.
 No GUI interface, just a simple command line that can be launched from an icon on your desktop.

 <img src="./resources/scribe_giphy.gif" style="zoom:100%;border: 1px solid gray;">